-Yahoo discloses new data breach affecting one billion accounts
+Yahoo says 1 billion accounts exposed in newly discovered security breach

-Yahoo Inc (YHOO.O) said on Wednesday that it has identified a new breach that occurred in August 2013 and involved data associated with more than one billion user accounts, double the number affected in a different breach disclosed in September.
+Verizon said, "we will review the impact of this new development before reaching any final conclusions."

+"Yahoo badly screwed up," Bruce Schneier, a cryptologist and one of the world's most respected security experts, said after the internet company's latest disclosure.
+"They weren't taking security seriously and that's now very clear.
+I would have trouble trusting Yahoo going forward."

-Yahoo said it believed the latest incident was likely distinct from the breach disclosed in September, when it said information associated with at least 500 million user accounts was stolen in 2014.
+Yahoo said it believed the incident disclosed on Wednesday was likely distinct from the one it reported in September.

-The 2014 breach was believed to be the world's biggest known cyber breach by far.

-The company, which is being acquired by Verizon Communication Inc (VZ.N) for $4.83 billion, said an unauthorized third party had stolen the data in the latest breach and that it was working closely with law enforcement.

 The company said it has not been able to identify the intrusion associated with the theft.